The Propriety of the Iran Deal:

 Joint Comprehensive Plan Of Action

 In October 2012, US President Barack Obama stated that the objective of the negotiations with Iran was to terminate and dismantle its illicit nuclear weapons program.
 Unfortunately, the United States subsequently abandoned that strategic objective; for, in July 2015, European Union countries Britain, France and Germany, plus the United States, Russia, and China (collectively known internationally as the “E3/EU+3” and in the United States as the “P5 & 1”) and Iran executed a Document entitled the “JOINT COMPREHENSIVE PLAN OF ACTION”, commonly known as the “JCPOA”.
-The purpose of this Document was to (a) return more than 100 billion dollars in Iranian assets frozen by the US government after the Islamic Revolution, (b) remove sanctions on Iran’s development of conventional weapons and ballistic missiles (including intercontinental ballistic missiles) after, respectively, 5 and 8 years, and (c) remove trade, banking and technology transfer sanctions (including dual-use nuclear technology transfer sanctions), all in exchange for the suspension and reduction – rather than the termination and dismantlement -- of Iran’s nuclear weapons program.
+The purpose of this Document was to (a) return more than 100 billion dollars in Iranian assets frozen by the US government after the Islamic Revolution of 1979, (b) remove sanctions on Iran’s development of conventional weapons and ballistic missiles (including intercontinental ballistic missiles) after, respectively, 5 and 8 years, and (c) remove trade, banking and technology transfer sanctions (including dual-use nuclear technology transfer sanctions), all in exchange for the suspension and reduction – rather than the termination and dismantlement -- of Iran’s nuclear weapons program.
 This suspension and reduction period will expire in only 15 years – a mere moment in time when one is playing the long game.

 It is noteworthy that this Document does not identify itself as an Agreement; instead, it calls itself a Plan Of Action, which implies that its provisions are voluntary rather than obligatory.
 In fact, the Plan Of Action repeatedly uses the word “voluntary” to describe prospective Iranian conduct thereunder.
 For example, the first sentence of the Plan Of Action’s Preamble, paragraph X, states: